Gary Orfield, Ph.D.

 He was awarded the American Political Science Association's Charles Merriam Award for his "contribution to the art of government through the application of social science research."
 He has been awarded the 2007 Social Justice in Education Award by the American Educational Research Association for "work which has had a profound impact on demonstrating the critical role of education research in supporting social justice."
 He is a member of the National Academy of Education.
 A native Minnesotan, Orfield received his Ph.D. from the University of Chicago and travels extensively in Latin America.

-In addition to the work mentioned above, Professor Orfield's principal publications include a series of reports on the national progress of desegregation during the last three decades and the following books:
+In addition to the work mentioned above, Professor Orfield's principal publications include a many reports on the national progress of desegregation during the last three decades, studies of civil rights policy, housing, and access to higher education, and the following books:

 - Lessons In Integration: Realizing the Promise of Racial Diversity in America's Public Schools (with E. Frankenberg) (2007)